vzaidman/htz-frontend/README.md

 Set the dependency versions for each matching package based on the `syncDependencies` field of [package.json](package.json), in order to make across-the-board upgrades.

+Arguments will be passed to `lerna bootstrap`, which allows, e.g., to `--scope` or `--exclude` packages.

 ### update